Ellis Park Stadium: History

 On 28 April 1969 the Transvaal Rugby Football Union formed a stadium committee to investigate the possibilities of a new stadium since the one in use did not meet all the modern requirements.
 Fifteen years later, after the game between Transvaal and the World Team on 31 March 1979, the old Ellis Park was demolished.
 Games were played at the Wanderers while the stadium was being rebuilt.

 A new Transvaal Rugby Football Union management was elected in 1984 with Louis Luyt as chairman and Joe Poolman as his deputy.
 The decision was taken to place Ellis Park Stadium under the management of a trust.
 In 1987 after the Ellis Park Stadium was listed on the stock exchange and due to sound financial management by Luyt, Ellis Park could announce that the debt to the amount of R53 million was fully paid and a further 86 suites could be erected.

 In 2005 Ellis Park became the first black-owned stadium in South Africa.
 The Golden Lions Rugby Football Union passed the management of the Ellis Park Precinct to a company with 51% black ownership.
 Orlando Pirates, Interza Lesego and Ellis Park Stadium (Pty) Ltd make up the new management of the Ellis Park Precinct.

 The stadium was witness to an incident during a Premiership football match between Orlando Pirates and Black Leopards on 17 January 2007, when high winds blew several sideline advertising boards onto the pitch, striking a linesman and three players.
 Play resumed 7 minutes later, but the match was ultimately abandoned 6 minutes before full-time due to sudden torrential rains and lightning.
 The game's kickoff previously had been delayed 15 minutes by a power failure.

 Disaster of 11 April 2001

-In 2001 a crowd crush occurred during a soccer game between Orlando Pirates and Kaizer Chiefs.
+In 2001 a crowd crush occurred during a football game between Orlando Pirates and Kaizer Chiefs.
 With 43 people killed, the Ellis Park Stadium disaster is to date the biggest of its kind in South Africa.